RXT0112/RXT0112/LICENSE/EN-LICENSE.md

 ### Your agreenment
 You are not required to accept this License, since you have not signed it.
 However, nothing else grants you permission to modify, use or distribute the Program or its derivative works.
 These actions are prohibited by law if you do not accept this License.
 Therefore, by using, modifying or distributing the intellectual property of project RXT0112 (or any work based on the Program), you indicate your acceptance of this License to do so, and in all of its terms and conditions.

+### Source code handling
+You are expected to keep the source-code open and accesible to all contributors, maintainers and general public.
+We do not grant you the permission to make the source code private.

 ### Contributions
 Everyone is allowed to fork this repository as long as the source code stays public with the intention to provide a contribution to the original repository.